 By Tim Bean

-The Corps of Discovery Expedition set out in 1804 to map the newly acquired Louisiana Purchase, which would later become the Midwest and Western United States.
-With no maps, no GPS, and no real idea what awaited them in undiscovered America, Lewis and Clark’s entourage plunged into absolute wilderness for the sake of science, economy, and good ol’ curiosity.
-The greatest unknown—and the primary concern of the expedition—were the pockets of Native-Americans they would no doubt stumble across on the journey west.
+The Corps of Discovery Expedition set out in 1804 to map the newly-acquired Louisiana Purchase, which would later become the Midwest and Western United States.
+With no maps, no GPS, and no real idea what awaited them in undiscovered America, Lewis and Clark’s entourage plunged into pure wilderness for the sake of science, economy, and good ol’ curiosity.
+The greatest unknown—and the primary concern of the expedition—were the pockets of Native Americans they would no doubt stumble across on the journey west.

-Lewis and Clark’s solution for establishing (relatively) amiable relationships and trade with Native-Americans was simple novelty.
+Lewis and Clark’s solution for establishing (relatively) amiable relationships and trade with Native Americans was simple entertainment and spectacle.
 Along with their provisions and weapons, they also carried quantities of “souvenirs” marking the expedition’s passage.
-These included ribbons, mirrors, and assorted trinkets, as well as a quantity of Jefferson’s Peace Medals.
-Each exchange also brought a brief cultural exchange, in which Lewis and Clark would display and demonstrate their Western technology.
-It was here that Lewis’ Girandoni Air Rifle shined.
+These included ribbons, mirrors, assorted trinkets, and a large quantity of Jefferson’s Peace Medals.
+Each meeting also brought a brief cultural exchange, in which Lewis and Clark would demonstrate their Western technology.
+It was then that Lewis’ Girandoni Air Rifle shined.